高校生向けの探究型サイエンスページ Inquiry-based science page for high school students

 6花 Six-branched crystal

-中心から6本の枝が伸びる、もっともよく知られた雪結晶の形です。 The familiar form in which six branches extend from the center.
+中心から6本の枝が伸びる、もっともよく知られた雪結晶の形です。 The best-known snow-crystal form, with six branches extending from the center.

 c軸 c-axis